Daniel Kehlmann: Life and career

 Kehlmann was born in Munich, the son of the television director Michael Kehlmann and the actress Dagmar Mettler.
-His family moved to his father's hometown Vienna at the age of six.
+His family moved to his father's hometown Vienna when Daniel was six years old.
 His paternal grandparents were born Jewish, and his father was in a concentration camp during WWII.
-Kehlmann currently lives in New York City and Berlin.
+Kehlmann currently lives in Berlin.

 Since 2015, Kehlmann has held the Eberhard Berent Chair at New York University.
 He is a member of the Deutsche Akademie für Sprache und Dichtung.

-2016–2017 he was a fellow at the New York Public Library's Cullman Center for Writers and Scholars.
+From 2016–2017 he was a fellow at the New York Public Library's Cullman Center for Writers and Scholars.

 The novel Tyll was shortlisted for the International Booker Prize.

 Kehlmann also works as a screenwriter and wrote the script for the TV film Das letzte Problem.
 He adapted Thomas Mann's novel Confessions of Felix Krull Confidence Man for an upcoming movie.

+He is married and has a son.